taylorjg/ProcessRedirection/README.md

 #TODO

-* sort out areas of code duplication e.g. reading of stdout/stderr - the code is very similar so I should be able to make it more elegant
+* Sort out areas of code duplication e.g. reading of stdout/stderr - the code is very similar so I should be able to make it more elegant

-* since stuff written to stdout and stderr is usually text, it might be convenient to make it available as a string array where each element is a line i.e. split the output on line breaks.
+* Since stuff written to stdout and stderr is usually text, it might be convenient to make it available as a string array where each element is a line i.e. split the output on line breaks.